 For MacBook Air and MacBook Pro: Press and hold the power button, then simultaneously hold Control + Option + Shift for 10 seconds.
 And then keep holding the power button until a DFU icon appears in Apple Configurator 2 on the second Mac.

 For Mac mini: Disconnect the Mac mini from power for 10 seconds, reconnect to power and immediately hold the power key when you see the status indicator light becomes amber.

 For iMac: Disconnect the iMac from power, plug the USB-C cable into the Thunderbolt port closest to the stand, reconnect to power and immediately hold the power key for about 3 seconds.

 Apple Configurator 2 allows you to both revive or restore an M1 Mac.

-A revive will update the firmware and recovery macOS to the latest version, which won't make any changes to the startup volume, the user's data volume, or any other volumes.
+Revive Mac with Apple Configurator 2: It will update the firmware and recovery macOS to the latest version, which won't make any changes to the startup volume, the user's data volume, or any other volumes.

 Note: If you lose power to either Mac during this process, you need to do the revive or restore operations once again.

-- 1. In Apple Configurator 2 from the second Mac, select the M1 Mac that won't turn on after the macOS update failure.
+- 4. In Apple Configurator 2 from the second Mac, select the M1 Mac that won't turn on after the macOS update failure.

-- 3. Wait for the process to complete.
+- 6. Wait for the process to complete.

-- 4. The Apple icon will show and disappear, and then follow with an auto reboot.
+- 7. The Apple icon will show and disappear, and then follow with an auto reboot.

 Factory resetting is the easiest way to start afresh on your M1 Mac.
 It helps when you can't start this Mac for startup disk corruption, firmware issues, or failed macOS update.
-It's also the most efficient way to erase personal data before you decide to donate or exchange your M1 Mac.
+It's also the most efficient way to erase personal data before you decide to donate or exchange your Mac.